Cal Exotics Impulse intimate electrostimulation / e-stim vibrator review

 Insertable e-stimulation / electrosex toys for beginners

 I fully understand the allure of trying something new, though.
 Your mileage may vary from mine.
-If you must have a self-contained e-stim vibrator, let me suggest two options.
+If you must have a self-contained e‑stim vibrator, let me suggest another option.

 California Exotics Impulse Intimate E‑Stimulator Petite or Petite G

-The first is to save $10 and get the Impulse Intimate E-stimulator Petite G instead.
-The bulge is shorter and more voluptuous, so it’s more intuitive to keep less of it inserted.
-It doesn’t rest all the way inside and there’s less cervix irritation.
-PLUS, it’s way more G-spotty AND A-spotty!
+Get the Impulse Intimate E‑Stimulator Petite G instead.
+The bulge is shorter and more voluptuous, so it's more intuitive to keep less of it inserted.
+It doesn't rest all the way inside, and there's less cervix irritation.
+PLUS, it's way more G‑spotty AND A‑spotty!

-If you try the Petite models and you don’t like the Impulse line’s e-stim, you’re out $50 instead of $60.1
+If you try the Petite models and you don't like the Impulse line's e‑stim, you're out a little less cash.

-Offering affordable choices is a priority to me, and I think it’s valid to want a cheap E-stim vibrator.
-Just remember that not all e-stim vibes feel the way the California Exotics Impulse line does.
-Some are more tingly and less prickly.
+Offering affordable choices is a priority to me, and I think it's valid to want a cheap E‑stim vibrator.
+Just remember that not all e‑stim vibes feel the way the California Exotics Impulse line does.
+Some, like the MyStim vibrators, are more tingly and less prickly.